Pogonocherus hispidus

 Pogonocherus hispidus is a species of beetle in the family Cerambycidae.
 It was described by Carl Linnaeus in 1758, originally under the genus Cerambyx.
 It has a wide distribution throughout Europe and North Africa.
 It contains the varietas Pogonocherus hispidus var. rufescens.

 P. hispidus feeds on Cornus sanguinea, Corylus avellana, Ilex aquifolium, Hedera helix, and Euonymus europaeus.
-It serves as a parasitoid for several wasp species, including Dolichomitus agnoscendus, Eurytoma morio, Ephialtes manifestator, Lestricus secalis, and Cenocoelius aartseni.
+It serves as a host for several parasitoid wasp species, including Dolichomitus agnoscendus, Eurytoma morio, Ephialtes manifestator, Lestricus secalis, and Cenocoelius aartseni.
 It measures between 4 and 6 mm.